 The N’we Jinan Festival & Youth Conferences brings together a network of youth and artists from across the map.
 It is an opportunity to celebrate the creative work of the incredible youth who have participated in our programming and for Indigenous youth to showcase their work on a national level.

-NJFYC will run April 14-17, 2020 in Montreal, QC and will host over 300 Indigenous youth from coast to coast.
+NJFYC was scheduled to run April 14-17, 2020 in Montreal, QC and will host over 300 Indigenous youth from coast to coast.

 Festival partners include: McGill University, Concordia University, Place des Arts, Montreal Museum of Fine Arts, McCord Museum, Recording Arts Canada, and more!